-\EDE 755: Advanced Methods of Teaching Music in the Elementary School.
+EDE 755: Advanced Methods of Teaching Music in the Elementary School.

 3 hours, 3 credits.
-Development of techniques for teaching sight reading, part-singing, musical improvisation and composition, musical notation, and composition of songs.
-Establishment of a class performance ensemble and development of assembly programs based on the maturational level and interests of the students.
+Development of techniques for integrating music into the K-6 curriculum; teaching elements of music, recorder, keyboard; a variety of music education philosophies and methodologies including Kodaly and Orff; writing and producing assembly programs for and with students; extensive repertoire of songs, musical games, and comprehensive units for elementary school years.
 PRE- or COREQ: Preadmission to the M.A.T. program in music education; or permission of the Graduate Adviser in Music Education.